viky-ai/website/doc/guides/user-guide/user-guide.md

 The Agents page displays the agents available for the user, as well for use as for update.

 ## Accessing the Agent's page

-The Agents page can be accessed from the main page by logging on viky.ai <picture here>, or, if the user is already logged, by clicking on ***manage agents*** <picture here>
+The Agents page can be accessed from the main page by logging on viky.ai (picture here), or, if the user is already logged, by clicking on ***manage agents*** (picture here)

 ## Agents list

 The Agents page presents the list of all the agents available for the user.
 These agents are presented as tiles, with some informations displayed :
+(picture here)

 - The background is a picture representative of the Agent's purpose
-- On the top right of the tile, the user's rights
+- At the top right of the tile, the user's rights are displayed
+- At the top left, if the agent is public, a ***PUBLIC*** banner is displayed
+- At the center right there is the agent owner's avatar
+- At the center left, the name and the agent id are displayed
+- At the bottom left, there is the list of the avatars of the users having access rights to this agent (either read or edit), and the date of the agent's last update
+- At the bottom right, if the agent has edition rights, there are 3 dots, opening a menu for agent operation.
+See the sub-chapter ***Agent operation*** below (link here)

 ## Agent search

+The Agents page provides a search tool to easily find an agent (picture here)

+The search bar allows to search by agent's name.
+This search can be partial, which means, for example, that the agent ***Numbers*** can be found by typing ***Num*** in this search bar.
+The result list can also be filtered in 2 different ways :

+A first radio buttons group allow to filter either by displaying only the user's agents, displaying only the user's favorite or displaying all the agents
+To know how to define an agent as favorite, see the ***Set as favorite*** sub-chapter in the ***Agent*** chapter (link here)

+A second radio buttons group allow to filter either by displaying the private agents, the public agents or all the agents.
+More informations about the agents visibility are given in the sub-chapter ***Agent visibility*** of the ***Agent*** chapter (link here)

+Results can be sort either by the alphabetical order of the agent's names, or by the date of last update

 ## Agent operation

+These operations are displayed by clicking on the 3 dots on the bottom right of the agent's tile.
+These 3 dots are only available if the user has edition rights on the agent.

 - configure

+This allow to open the ***Configure*** agent's page.
+This is described in the ***Configure*** sub-chapter of the ***Agent*** chapter (link here)

 - share

+This operation is only available for the agent's owner.
+This allow to share the agent with other users
+This is described in the ***Agent sharing*** sub chapter of the ***Agent*** chapter (link here)

 - delete

+This operation is only available for the agent's owner and if the agent is not shared with anyone.
+This allow to delete the agent from viky.ai
+This is described in the ***Agent sharing*** sub chapter of the ***Agent*** chapter (link here)

 ## Enter an agent

+To enter an agent, just click on the agent tile on the agents list The description of the agent's content is done in the ***Agent*** chapter (link here)

 ## Create an agent

+To create an agent, in the Agents list page, click on the ***New agent*** button.
+This will open the configuration page.
+This configuration page is described in the ***Configure*** sub-chapter of the ***Agent*** chapter (link here).
+Once this configuration page is filled, click on the ***Create*** button and the newly created agent's page will open.

 ## Delete an agent

 An agent can be deleted only by its owner, and cannot be deleted if it has charings.
-To delete an agent, go in the ***Agents list*** page, filter the agent list in order to display it, click on the 3 dots in the bottom right corner of the agent's tile and click on ***Delete*** <picture here>
+To delete an agent, go in the ***Agents list*** page, filter the agent list in order to display it, click on the 3 dots in the bottom right corner of the agent's tile and click on ***Delete*** (picture here)
 If the agent does not belong to you or if there are sharings on the agent, the ***Delete*** button won't be displayed

 # Agent